fcopulgar/task-management-api/docs/backend/api.md

 **Response:** `204 No Content`

 **Errores:**
-- `401` — contrasena actual incorrecta
+- `401` — contraseña actual incorrecta
 - `404` — usuario no encontrado

 ## Usuarios — ADMIN